 Narrated by Kip Anderson, the personal subject of the film, we learn about his heroic, yet generic attempts to limit his own carbon footprint.
 But after doing all he could do to limit his fossil fuel, water, and electricity usage, he realized he was barely making an impact and global conditions were worsening despite improvements in factors such as fuel economy.
 Around this time a UN News Centre article was published that used studies to indicate that rearing cattle produced more greenhouse gas emissions than driving cars.
 Upon reading it and doing further research, the revelation sent him on a mission to answer a question that he finds paramount to the climate change debate: is animal agriculture really causing more environmental destruction than fossil-fuels?
 And if so, why are no environmental groups talking about it?

 Kip requests interviews with the heads of some of the world's leading environmental organizations, and the results are surprising.
-Despite the irrefutable studies he cites regarding the enormously high percentage of water usage going toward animal agriculture, water conservation experts seem befuddled when asked about whether they're targetting the issue.
+Despite the irrefutable studies he cites regarding the enormously high percentage of water usage going toward animal agriculture, water conservation experts seem befuddled when asked about whether they're targeting the issue.
 Similarly, heads of diversified environmental groups who supposedly pour millions of dollars annually into halting climate change simply deny that animal agriculture is an issue.
 Puzzled by the ignorance, Kip goes on to interview experts on both sides of the topic.

 His findings are revelatory, and it's all complimented by a perfect blend of documentary styles.
 Aerial videography helps bring to scale the amount of land used by animal farming.
 Comprehensive infographics put it on a global scale.
 And it all becomes very personal again when we see Kip sitting at his laptop reading emails denying him interviews based on the content of his story.